+- Plug your Fire Stick in.
 Amazon Fire Stick plugs directly into an HDMI port on your Vizio TV.
 Turn the TV around, find the port, and carefully plug your Fire Stick all the way in.

+- Turn on your television.
 Once you have everything plugged in, turn on your Vizio and select the HDMI port.
 You should be able to see the Firestick logo as the device boots up.
 The boot time may depend on your Fire Stick model, so be patient until the device loads the setup screen.

 Set up the Fire Stick on Your Vizio